-What do you get when you take on a Trek26 challenge?
+What will you get when you take on a Trek26 challenge?

-- A friendly team who will be here every step of the way to support you with fundraising tips and ideas to help you smash your target
+- A friendly team to support you every step of the way with fundraising tips and ideas

-- A fully supported route including chip timing, regular rest stops with FREE food, drinks and toilets
+- A fully supported route including regular rest stops with snacks, drinks and toilets

 - Trek leaders and medical support

-- Medal and glass of bubbly after crossing the finish line!
+- Medal and glass of bubbly on finishing the route!

 The 26 mile route will start and finish the trek at our event hub in Netherhampton, Salisbury, Wiltshire, SP2 8PN.
 The 13 mile route starts elsewhere, but you can park at the event hub and we will transfer your to the start line.

 Join us on 31 August 2019.